alt3/cakebox/docs/sources/usage/cakebox-yaml.md

 ## Extra

-The ``extra`` section is designed to provide you with total reprovisionable personal box customizations.
+The ``extra`` section was made to provide you with fully reprovisionable box customizations.

 ### Apt Packages